vladgaranich1993/FrontendChallenge/README.md

 ### Formatting

 Prettier is our formatter of choice.
 We added some settings for VSCode.
 If you use a different IDE please adapt the settings.

+## Using Mocoon for Mocking API Responses

+Due to limitations and slow response times with dummy API server, I've incorporated Mocoon, an open-source application for mocking responses.
+This tool significantly speeds up both development and testing phases.

+### Installation & Configuration

+1. Install Mocoon: Visit [Mocoon's official website](insert-website-link-here) and follow the instructions to install the application.
+2. Set Up Configuration:
+   - Find the provided configuration file in the project root.
+   - Click '+' button in Mockoon and select 'Open local environment' and choose the provided configuration file.
+   - Uncomment the line 12 in employee.datasource.ts.

+By following these steps, you can simulate API responses and streamline your workflow.